 Stuffed dog toys follow the same basic principles as you would use if sewing (or buying) for a small child – no loose parts to nibble free and everything securely stitched into a sturdy toy.
 It is particularly important to know your pet and how they play before making or buying toys.
 Not all toys are suitable to all pets.
 Check out our post on toy safety for helpful links and resources.

 Creating Your Own Custom Dog Toy Designs

 One of the great things about making you own dog toys is that’s is a fun opportunity to get a little creative.
 We share DIY ideas, but you can take those inspirations and adapt them into your own unique crafts to suit your skills, pet, materials, and style preferences.
 For example, this basic triangle shape can be easily adapted, like including a protruding hat band, rounding the face, and much more.
 The witch’s colours and embellishments are all versatile, too.
 Your imagination is the limit!

-Humphrey (who has been a bit glum with all the extra attention Oli has been getting post cataract surgery) received not one but three squeaky witches.
-I had lots of scrap materials, so I sewed extra toys.
-The coven has been nicknamed the “b*tchy witchies”.
-Haha!
-They’re all a little different.
+As noted above, creativity and imagination are all part of the flexible fun of making toys. lthough the witch toys are a matching set, they’re all a little different.
 One is a triangle, one has a wide hat band, and the other is stouter and square from the band down.
 That oddly shaped witch was made from offcuts that were too small for a full triangular toy.
 Putting my scrap materials to great squeaky use.
 Pawfect!